9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 **Step 3.** Get a [GitHub account](https://github.com/) if you don't have one already.
 We use GitHub [to host](https://github.com/duckduckgo) all of our open-source code.

 **Step 4.** If you haven't already, set-up git on your computer.
-GitHub provides instructions for [Linux](http://help.github.com/linux-set-up-git/), [OSX](http://help.github.com/mac-set-up-git/), and [Windows](http://help.github.com/win-set-up-git/) (though Linux is preferred since that is what we use for development).
-If you don't have Linux but want to try it, you set up a virtual machine using [VirtualBox](https://www.virtualbox.org/) or [VMWare](http://www.vmware.com/products/player/) or use a free micro-instance on [Amazon Web Services](http://aws.amazon.com/free/).
+GitHub provides instructions for [Linux](http://help.github.com/linux-set-up-git/), [OSX](http://help.github.com/mac-set-up-git/), and [Windows](http://help.github.com/win-set-up-git/).
+We use Linux for development, so we strongly encourage development of DuckDuckGo plugins in a Linux environment.
+We can't guarantee the following steps will work on other platforms.
+If you don't have Linux, some easy solutions that allow you to keep your current environment are to set up a virtual machine using [VirtualBox](https://www.virtualbox.org/) or [VMWare](http://www.vmware.com/products/player/), or use a free micro-instance on [Amazon Web Services](http://aws.amazon.com/free/).

 **Step 5.** Fork the right repository (depending on your plugin type).
 If you've never forked a repository before, follow the [GitHub instructions](http://help.github.com/fork-a-repo/).
 Here are the links to the repositories: